Skip to content

 What’s Legal

-• Online poker: Legal, launched approximately one week after casino/sports (late January 2021).
-Michigan joined the Multi-State Internet Gaming Agreement (MSIGA) in May 2022, connecting Michigan players to a shared pool with Nevada, Delaware, New Jersey, West Virginia, and Pennsylvania.
+• Online poker: Legal since late January 2021.
+Michigan joined the Multi-State Internet Gaming Agreement (MSIGA) on May 23, 2022, connecting Michigan players to a shared pool with Nevada, Delaware, New Jersey, West Virginia, and Pennsylvania.

-• Daily fantasy sports (DFS): Legal at age 18 under the Fantasy Contests Consumer Protection Act.
+• Daily fantasy sports (DFS): Legal at age 18 under the Fantasy Contests Consumer Protection Act (MCL 432.501–432.516).
 DraftKings and FanDuel are fully licensed.
-Administrative rules took effect October 2023.
+Administrative rules took full effect October 2023.

 What’s Not Legal

-Online gambling platforms that are not licensed by the MGCB.
-Michigan actively enforces against unlicensed operators — the MGCB issued a formal cease and desist against Bovada in May 2024 and has conducted its highest volume of enforcement actions against unlicensed operators to date.
+• Online casino or sportsbook platforms not licensed by the MGCB.
+Michigan actively enforces against unlicensed operators — the MGCB issued a formal cease and desist against Bovada in May 2024, its most aggressive enforcement action of this type on record.

-No person may operate an internet gaming platform without an MGCB-issued operator license.
+• No person may operate an internet gaming platform in Michigan without an MGCB-issued operator license.

 Key Legislation